 - However, the intent of this Plan is to increase the proportion of multiple storey, mixed use buildings that have retail and service commercial uses at grade. - 2.3.3.10 A Community Node shall be planned to accommodate generally between 25,000 and 100,000 square metres of retail floor space. - 2.3.3.11 Detailed secondary plans shall be undertaken for Community Nodes to establish boundaries and provide greater direction on mix of uses, heights, densities, built form, and design.
 Pending the completion of secondary plans for Community Nodes, the land use designations and policies set out in this Chapter shall provide direction for development proposals.
-(OPA 64) - 2.3.3.12 Notwithstanding any secondary plans, and notwithstanding policy B.1.2 of Volume 2, Chapter B of the Urban Hamilton Official Plan, lands designated Mixed Use Medium Density in Community Nodes shall contain a range of densities and buildings heights to a maximum of six storeys.
-Additional density above 150 units per hectare and additional height up to a total of eight storeys may be permitted without an amendment to this Plan, provided the applicant demonstrates: - a) there are no adverse shadow impacts created on existing residential uses within adjacent lands designated Neighbourhoods; - b) buildings are progressively stepped back from adjacent areas designated Neighbourhoods.
-The Zoning by-law may include an angular plane requirement to set out an appropriate transition and stepping back of heights; and, - buildings are stepped back from the street to minimize the height appearance from the street, where necessary.
-(OPA 167, MMAH Mod.
-32)
+(OPA 64) - 2.3.3.12 Notwithstanding Policy E.2.3.3.7, through the preparation of a Secondary plan, a lower density target for a Community Node may be established where the Secondary Plan process determines it is appropriate based on to the character of the adjacent Neighbourhood, other infrastructure, or transportation constraints as follows: - a) For the Ancaster Community Node, a target density in the range of 50 persons and jobs per hectare shall apply due to transportation constraints and the existing character of the adjacent neighbourhoods.

 - 2.3.3.13 The Community Nodes shall be planned to have a strong pedestrian focus. - 2.3.3.14 In the historic former downtowns, a strong pedestrian focus is long established and shall be enhanced where necessary. - 2.3.3.15 In the newer Community Nodes, a strong pedestrian focus shall evolve over time through infilling of retail, service commercial and mixed use buildings while being sensitive to the character and density of surrounding residential areas. - 2.3.3.16 Pedestrian focus streets shall be identified in each Community Node.
 On Pedestrian focus streets, buildings shall be built to the streetline with store fronts and other active uses opening onto the street. - 2.3.3.17 The Community Node shall contain a broad mix of uses.
 Where possible, this mix of land uses should include developments either as mixed use buildings or a mix of uses on the same property.
 Redevelopment of larger sites provides significant opportunities to transform the character of a Node.
-Therefore, on sites greater than 2.5 hectares, a mix of uses shall be required in major redevelopments. - 2.3.3.18 New development shall respect the existing built form of adjacent neighbourhoods by providing a gradation in building heights and by locating
+Therefore, on sites greater than 2.5 hectares, a mix of uses shall be required in major redevelopments. - 2.3.3.18 New development shall respect the existing built form of adjacent neighbourhoods by providing a gradation in building heights and by locating and designing new development to minimize the effects of shadowing and overview on properties in adjacent neighbourhoods. - 2.3.3.19 Streets within the Community Nodes shall be designed to provide strong pedestrian linkages and active transportation opportunities between the surrounding Neighbourhoods and the Nodes. - 2.3.3.20 Automobile access will continue to be important to Community Nodes but it shall be balanced with the need to improve pedestrian and transit access and opportunities for active transportation.

-- and designing new development to minimize the effects of shadowing and overview on properties in adjacent neighbourhoods. - 2.3.3.19 Streets within the Community Nodes shall be designed to provide strong pedestrian linkages and active transportation opportunities between the surrounding Neighbourhoods and the Nodes. - 2.3.3.20 Automobile access will continue to be important to Community Nodes but it shall be balanced with the need to improve pedestrian and transit access and opportunities for active transportation. - 2.3.3.21 Parking shall be provided through on-street parking, in parking structures, and in surface lots to the rear or sides of commercial buildings. - 2.3.3.22 Reductions in parking requirements shall be considered in order to encourage a broader range of uses and densities to support transit.
+- 2.3.3.21 Parking shall be provided through on-street parking, in parking structures, and in surface lots to the rear or sides of commercial buildings. - 2.3.3.22 Reductions in parking requirements shall be considered in order to encourage a broader range of uses and densities to support transit.